 In August of 2011, Antonio Galloni professed, “Pattes Loup is arguably the single most exciting young domaine in Chablis today… Stylistically, Pico’s wines remind me of the laser-like focus of Cedric Bouchard‘s Champagnes combined with the richness and inner sweetness found in the wines of the late Didier Dagueneau.
 Simply Put, these are some of the most ground-breaking, intensely captivating wines being made in Chablis today.”

 All work at the domaine is done by hand.
-Only indigenous yeasts are used in the cellar and élevage occurs on the lees at cold temperatures for 14 to 16 months with no racking.
+Only indigenous yeasts are used in the cellar and élevage occurs on the lees at cold temperatures for 14 to over 30 months.
 Malolactic fermentation begins and finishes naturally.
-Pico works with a combination of concrete egg shaped fermenters along with stainless steel tanks and used French oak depending on the cuvée.
+Pico works with a combination of concrete egg shaped fermenters along with stainless steel tanks and used French oak of different sizes depending on the cuvée.
 The wines are never fined or filtered before bottling.
 Since the start of his domaine, Pico is evolving and is always fine tuning his decisions in the cellar.
 Over the years, he has decreased the amount of his sulphur use, extended élevage, and is now using expensive Portuguese wood corks for bottling believing, “the cork is my finishing touch.”